salemleqyanya/fx-global-landing-page/DOCKER_SETUP.md

 ### docker-compose.yml

-- Maps port 8000 from container to host
+- Maps port 81 from container to host
 - Persists database and media files in volumes
 - Automatically runs migrations on startup
-- Uses Gunicorn with 3 workers
+- Uses Gunicorn with 3 workers on port 81

 ## Production Deployment